carokrny/e-commerce/README.md

 ## Features
 - User accounts that allow users to store addresses and payment methods, and set a primary address and primary payment method
 - Custom hashing function for passwords
-- Custom authentication middleware using secure JWT
+- Custom RSA authentication middleware using secure JWT
 - Persistent carts that consolidate when user logs-in/registers so shopping data is not lost
 - Shopping routes that allow shoppers to browse by category or search for products
 - Checkout route that provides a review page before placing order